-This will display a number of screens which describe the map that you are working on and the meaning of its Ordnance Survey symbols.
+This will display many screens which describe the map that you are working on and the meaning of its Ordnance Survey symbols.
 These are different for each of the different map levels.
 As with any set of pictures or text pages on Domesday, you can page forwards or backwards either with the mouse or the function keys.